 What is Bankruptcy?

-There are different types of Bankruptcy, but we help with Chapter 7 which allows you to discharge your debt without repaying creditors.
+for people with substantial debt.
+Once bankruptcy is complete, most people feel relieved to have a “fresh start,” meaning they start over without the stress of unpaid bills.
+There are different types of bankruptcy, but we help with Chapter 7 bankruptcy which allows you to discharge your debt without repaying creditors.

 It depends.
-We charge flat rates and offer affordable payment plan to fit your budget.
+We work with companies that charge flat rates and offer payment plans.

-It depends how quickly you need to file — but usually less than 6 months.
+It depends on how quickly you need to file — but usually less than 6 months.

 How long does bankruptcy hurt my credit?

 If you need to file bankruptcy, your credit may already be in bad shape- so after your Bankruptcy is discharged your credit will likely improve.
 You could be back above a 680 FICO within 60 days after your discharge if you re-establish credit, pay everything on time, and check your credit to make sure all errors are corrected.
-We can help you with Credit Repair and Credit Counseling for free as part of our Bankruptcy service plan.
+We can help you with Credit Repair.

 The Bankruptcy is a public record and will report for 10 years, and the accounts you discharged will report for 7 years.